top of page

 Breakups are challenging whether you have been together for three months or 30 years.
 During such a stressful time, it is normal to go through various emotions.
 Getting your affairs in order may be the last thing on your mind.
 However, a breakup or separation can be one of the most pivotal times to plan your estate.

-Although it may be difficult to think about, it is important that this process is not overlooked.
 Neglecting this process can have severe consequences, particularly in the unfortunate event of your death or incapacitation.
 Therefore, it is important to review your estate planning post-separation to ensure your assets go to those who matter to you the most.

 I don’t have a Will – How do I get one?